Multiplexer: List of ICs which provide demultiplexing

-For 7400 series part numbers in the following table, "x" is the logic family.
+For 7400 series part numbers in the following table, where "x" is the logic family.

+Bi-directional multiplexers

+Bi-directional multiplexers are built using analog switches or transmission gates controlled by the select pins.
+This allows the roles of input and output to be swapped so that a bi-directional multiplexer can function both as a demultiplexer and multiplexer.

 Multiplexers as PLDs

 Multiplexers can also be used as programmable logic devices, to implement Boolean functions.
 Any Boolean function of n variables and one result can be implemented with a multiplexer with n selector inputs.
 The variables are connected to the selector inputs, and the function result, 0 or 1, for each possible combination of selector inputs is connected to the corresponding data input.
-If one of the variables (for example, D) is also available inverted, a multiplexer with n-1 selector inputs is sufficient; the data inputs are connected to 0, 1, D, or ~D, according to the desired output for each combination of the selector inputs.
+If one of the variables (for example, D) is also available inverted, a multiplexer with n−1 selector inputs is sufficient; the data inputs are connected to 0, 1, D, or ~D, according to the desired output for each combination of the selector inputs.

+Unconventional use of multiplexers for arithmetic

+Multiplexers have found application in unconventional stochastic computing (SC), particularly in facilitating arithmetic addition.
+In this paradigm, data is represented as a probability bitstream where the number of '1' bits signifies the magnitude of a value.
+Thus, the function of a 2-to-1 multiplexer can be conceptualized as a probability function denoted as: